carpetbomb/PS4PKG/README.md

 Known Bugs:

+- [ ] - mediafire links precursed with 1file links will show as deleted
+- [ ] - mediafire resolver broken
 - [x] - ~~Games with multiple links only seem to let you download the last one found.
 I recommend just opening the page for now.~~
 - [ ] - I haven't actually coded the Theme section yet lol
 - [ ] - The 'X' Close buttons do not work `[this is a problem with the gui so I cannot fix]`